Year 12 Uni Toolkit

 NOT SURE WHAT TO STUDY?

-Not everyone knows exactly what to study after finishing school, so we've put together some tips to help you work out what's best for you.
+Not everyone knows exactly what to study after finishing school, so we have put together some tips to help you work out what is best for you.

-We understand knowing what you want to study isn't always an easy decision and sometimes it's easier to start your search by looking at what motivates you.
+We understand knowing what you want to study is not always an easy decision and sometimes it's easier to start your search by looking at what motivates you.
 Check out our Career Insights page to explore motivations from CQUni's current students and what courses they went on to study.

 BOOK A CONVERSATION

-Book a one-on-one conversation via videoconference, phone, or Facebook messenger, and we'll be in touch at a time that suits you to talk through your options.
+Book an one-on-one conversation via videoconference, phone, or Facebook messenger, and we will be in touch at a time that suits you to talk through your options.

 Ready to explore?
-View the wide range of TAFE and uni courses available to study.
+View the wide range of courses available to study.